jhsware/nix-infra/README.md

 note left of Cluster_1 : .env-b
 ```

-### Cluster Configuration
+### Configuration Files

-The configuration files are related according to the diagram below.
-These are the files you would normally configure
-once you cluster is up and running:
+The main configuration files you'll work with once your cluster is running:

-- `nodes/[node_name].nix` -- install and configure apps on each node
+- `nodes/[node_name].nix` — install and configure apps on each node
-- `app_modules/[module_name].nix` -- configure apps available on the cluster
+- `app_modules/[module_name].nix` — define apps available on the cluster

-When you add new files to app_modules you need to import them in `app_modules/default.nix`.
+When you add new files to app_modules, import them in `app_modules/default.nix`.

 ```mermaid
 stateDiagram-v2